garylirocks/quickrefs/azure-machine-learning.markdown

 description: Train a classification model on diabetes data using a registered dataset as input.
 ```

+`azureml:diabetes-data:1`
+  - `azureml:` is the prefix for an existing registered data asset
-- `azureml:diabetes-data:1`: use version 1 of the `diabetes-data` data asset
+  - `diabetes-data` data asset name
+  - `1` data asset version

 ### Pipeline job